Police union slams NYC leaders for 'amateur-hour meddling' that drove chief out

 He also said that City Hall meddling had “left the NYPD broken, almost beyond repair.”

-The city recently voted to slash police funding by about $1 billion – even with violent crime increasing after years of going down -- in disruptive year that included the coronavirus pandemic, a controversial new bail-reform law and widespread protests against police brutality.
+The city recently voted to slash police funding by about $1 billion – even with violent crime increasing after years of going down -- in a disruptive year that included the coronavirus pandemic, a controversial new bail-reform law and widespread protests against police brutality.

 Shootings have spiked by 127 percent in the city so far this year, according to police.
 Twelve people were shot on this past Sunday alone.
 Murders rose 76 percent this year over last.